EMPLOYMENT LAW NEWS

 The number of state marijuana laws that provide employee protections continues to grow.

-With recreational marijuana becoming more common, employers need to know the marijuana laws by state.
+With recreational marijuana becoming more common, employers need to understand the recreational marijuana laws by state that provide protection to employees and applicants.

-Here, Employment Law News provides a comprehensive rundown of these laws and how they impact employers.
+Here, Employment Law News provides a comprehensive rundown of some of the laws in the 24 states where recreational marijuana is legal and how these laws impact employers.

-As always, there are exceptions for certain types of jobs, generally safety-sensitive positions.
-Also, employers with federal contracts are often exempt from laws protecting employees for legal, off-duty use.
-(There has been a federal bill introduced that would open federal government jobs for marijuana users.)
+As always, there are exceptions for certain types of jobs such as safety-sensitive positions.
+Employers with federal contracts are often exempt from laws protecting employees for legal, off-duty use.

 Employment Law Compliance.
 Simplified.